 BIG CHANGES IN TENNESSEE LAW:

-At the trial over the executrix’s breach of fiduciary duty, Davis testified that boxes of trust, legal and financial files had been withheld from the trustees.
-The executrix did not deny hiding the records from the trustees and the court.
+At the trial, Davis testified that boxes of trust, legal and financial files had been withheld from the trustees.
+The executrix had concealed the records for over a year, and Davis had withheld them for another year.
+In her testimony, the executrix did not deny hiding the records from the trustees and the court.

-The new rules rising from the court’s decision in the “Little Case From Leiper’s Fork” impact nearly all residents of Tennessee.
-Every financial and legal and professional in the Volunteer State will be directly affected, from agents and managers in the music business to student-loan brokers and of course families trying to plan their estates.
+Legal and professionals in the Volunteer State are directly impacted by the ruling including agents and managers in the music business, to student-loan brokers and families trying to plan their estates.